Free worldwide shipping on every order

 Recommended Hale Panels

 Panels best suited for skin rejuvenation treatment.
-Health Canada Class II & FDA-registered, with 8 wavelengths (630–1060 nm).
+Health Canada Class II & FDA-listed, with 8 wavelengths (630–1060 nm).